 If you are a U.S. citizen or lawful permanent resident (green card holder), and you petition for a member of your family to receive a green card, you will have to agree to sponsor that person financially as well.
-What that means is explained in this article.
+It's a serious, but not unlimited responsibility.
+What it means is explained in this article.

 As the petitioner and financial sponsor, you will not only need to show that your income and assets are high enough to avoid the immigrant becoming a public charge, but you'll have to promise to pay the government back if the immigrant ends up claiming certain types of public assistance benefits.

-You’ll see how serious the U.S. government is about wanting your promise of financial support when you fill out the required USCIS Form I-864.
+You'll see how serious the U.S. government is about wanting a petitioner's promise of financial support when you fill out the required USCIS Form I-864.
 See Preparing I-864 Affidavit of Support Forms for more on what you'll need to complete.

-The form will ask you for specific information about your household size, as well as your income and assets, and require you to attach proof, in the form of tax returns, documentary evidence of your employment, and documentary evidence of any assets being claimed.
+The form will ask you for information about your household size, as well as your income and assets, and require you to attach proof, in the form of tax returns and other documentary evidence of your employment and of any assets being claimed.

 By signing Form I-864, you are entering into an enforceable contract with the United States government.
 Your obligations under this contract do not end until the immigrant has either:

-Note that divorce does not end at your obligations under the Affidavit of Support.
+Note that divorce does not end a sponsor's obligations under the Affidavit of Support.

-In some instances, the petitioner will not be looked to for financial support.
+In some instances, the U.S. petitioner will not be looked to for financial support.
 These include where:

 In any of these cases, the petitioner will need to file a form called I-864W in order to claim the exception.

 As the U.S. sponsor, your assets and income must be at least 125% of the federal Poverty Guidelines in order to show that you can maintain the applying immigrant as well as any other members of your household.
 For the latest table showing the required income amounts for different household sizes, see USCIS Form I-864P.